 - 1. The player is on a quest to find the broken spaceship parts - 2.
 Meanwhile, his energy/temperature bar goes low - 3.
 The player walks around the map looking for resources using the WASD keys and looking with the mouse - 4.
 He finds a fruit on the ground and clicks E to eat it restoring some of his energy bar. - 5.
 The player finds a sleeping bag while looking for clues.
 Presses E to retrieve it. - 6.
-The evening and he decides to click 1 to use his first item to sleep for a few hours.
+The evening and he decides to click i open the inventory and 1 to use the sleeping bag on that slot.
 His motivation and energy are filled up.